-With winter weather like this continuing across the country, it's highly likely that you'll encounter some of these fascinating French weather phrases below.
+When winter arrives in France, bringing cold weather in its wake, it's highly likely that you'll encounter some of these fascinating French weather phrases below.
 You could even try one out on a neighbour if you dare to venture outside!

 Il fait un froid de canard